 Children are sharing the toughest, deeply personal memories of their young lives as part of the Child Cancer Foundation's latest campaign.

-Throughout March a series of diary excerpts from Kiwi kids aged from 4-years-old with cancer will be appearing on billboards, with the aim of putting a face to the children who are battling the disease and raising $750,000.
+Throughout March a series of diary excerpts from Kiwi kids aged from 4 to 9-years-old with cancer will be appearing on billboards, with the aim of putting a face to the children who are battling the disease and raising $750,000.

 Nine-year-old Josie Phillips is in remission from leukaemia, and her honest diary entries will be part of the campaign.